 Since I’ve had kids, my attention span has dropped dramatically, and I find that I just don’t have the time for films any more.
-In fact, it’s very rare that one really grabs me enough to want to spend 2 hours of my life watching it in the first place!
+In fact, it’s very rare that one really grabs me enough to want to spend two hours of my life watching it in the first place!

 It’s just as well that TV is filling the creative gap left in my life from a lack of film!

 Firstly, there was Ron, our Film Theory lecturer – wise, impassioned, respected and a true intellect.
-He was up against Bob, our Television Studies tutor – a rough diamond, no nonsense attitude, no mystique about him and appealed to the masses – everyone’s mate!
+He was up against Bob, our Television Studies tutor – a rough diamond, no nonsense attitude, no mystique about him and everyone’s mate.

-I remember studying the opening scene to Robert Altman’s 1992 ‘The Player’ as an example of incredible story telling.
-Its opening scene used an 8 minute long, uninterrupted tracking shot to set up the themes, mood, plot and characters.
-Here I am 20 years later seeing something similar, right here on the small screen….in my own home….and I’m moved!
+I remember studying the opening scene to Robert Altman’s 1992 The Player as an example of incredible storytelling.
+Its opening scene used an eight-minute long, uninterrupted tracking shot to set up the themes, mood, plot and characters.
+Here I am, 20 years later, seeing something similar on the small screen in my own home… and I’m moved!

-The only way for you to achieve truly engaging content that makes a lasting impact on your audience, is to have content created for you that draws on classic film making techniques and theories.
-It’s this focus on the end result that keeps Outlook as agency of choice for Video production.
-Trust Us – we do it because we love it!
+The only way for you to achieve truly engaging content that makes a lasting impact on your audience is to draw on classic film-making techniques and theories.
+It’s this focus on the end result that keeps Outlook as agency of choice for video production.

 We do it because we love it!